brucemcpherson/pdDemo/dependencies.md

 # Google Apps Script Project: pdDemo
-This repo (pdDemo) was automatically updated on 24 May 2017 08:26:58 BST by GasGit
+This repo (pdDemo) was automatically updated on 20 November 2017 12:45:39 GMT by GasGit

 For more information see the [desktop liberation site](http://ramblings.mcpher.com/Home/excelquirks/drivesdk/gettinggithubready "desktop liberation") or [contact me on G+](https://plus.google.com/+BruceMcpherson "Bruce McPherson - GDE")
 ## Details for Apps Script project pdDemo